snu-dbs/prevision/evaluation/README.md

 ## Evaluation

 We ask reviewers to record the elapsed times of experiments.
-The recorded elapsed times will be used to compare with the results.
+Each script prints elapsed times and those should be recorded manually to compare with the results.

 ### NumPy

 The script for NumPy is located at `./numpy_memmap/exp.sh`.
 The `exp.sh` will run all experiments presented in the paper.
 Note that the script will copy some npy files to the current directory and run with these data.

-The usage is as follows.
+The usage of the script is as follows.
+If your directory structure is different from what we presented, please modify the `DATADIR` variable of the `exp.sh` script to correctly direct the dataset path.

 ```bash
 # current directory: /evaluation/numpy_memmap/